15/Independent Minister of Privilege for Flux: The Security IMP

 single user instances of Flux will still operate.
 The file permissions,

-access controls, or SELinux policy of flux-imp
+access controls, or SELinux policy of flux-imp may also be

 manipulated to restrict access to a user or group of users.
 For instance,

-a site may configure permissions such that only a flux
+a site may configure permissions such that only a flux user has execute

-permissions, thus allowing a multi-user system instance running as flux
+permissions, thus allowing a multi-user system instance running as flux,

 but disallowing sub-instance jobs access to multi-user capabilities.